Willowmay/Housing-Market-Analysis/README.md

 number of Bathrooms and Bedrooms.

 The data file consists of 48 columns, and 40,600 rows, (90.56MB).
+Therefore I failed to upload the original dataset into my github, which has limitation for dataset size (less than 25MB).

 2. Questions & Assumptions